Amrik Singh Arora: Career rise

 During 1966–67, he was invited to perform Indian music every evening at the Blue Fox restaurant.
 He had sung permanently there till 1977 for a monthly salary of 200 taka.
 Also, he sang at the Durga Puja cultural program at College Square in 1971 at the invitation of famous actor Jahor Roy.
 There, he won the hearts of the audience.
-In 1974, released his first record lyrics by Gauriprasanna Mazumder and composed by Himangshu Biswas.
-However, it could not respond well.
+In 1974, he released his first record with lyrics by Gauriprasanna Mazumder and composed by Himangshu Biswas.

-On the advice of an well-wisher, he met famous singer Hemant Mukhopadhyay in 1976.
+On the advice of a well-wisher, he met famous singer Hemant Mukhopadhyay in 1976.
 After initially singing to impressed Hemant's Hindi songs, but Hemant Mukhopadhyay discouraged him from taking to interest in Bengali songs.
 However, at the request of Hemanta's wife Bela Mukhopadhyay, he was later included in Bengali songs.
 He started the journey by singing his tuneful Bengali songs.
-In 1977, the song 'Rupsi Dohai Tomar', lyrics by Pulak Banerjee and composed by Hemant Mukhopadhyay, was released by Hindustan Records.
-At this stage, this song responded very well and he left the job from Blue Fox restaurant.
+In 1977, the song 'Rupasi Dohai Tomar', lyrics by Pulak Banerjee and composed by Hemant Mukhopadhyay, was released by Hindustan Records.
+At this stage, he left the job from Blue Fox restaurant.

 His life struggle started from 1979.
 His mother died in 1984.
 Involved in family problems.
 Later, his father died in 1985 and elder sister died in 1987.
 Between 1983 and 1984, he found great success again with singing.
 Started singing music of Shyama Sangeet from 1985.
 Several cassettes including Shyama Sangeet are released from His Master's Voice.
 Also, involve himself in devotional songs.
 He had done many programs in association with various organizations in Kolkata.
 Besides, he participated various programs which organized in Bombay, Delhi, United States of America and other European countries.

 In 1997, he participated as a playback singer in the film 'Hingsa' by lyricist Pulak Banerjee and composer Mrinal Banerjee.
 In 1998, His Master's Voice released two cassettes of Palligiti and Shyama Sangeet.
 Besides, he performed songs in Doordarshan.